This page was last updated on May 19, 2023.

 - If the content on mobile is simply a rough outline of the desktop experience, this could negatively impact your ranking, especially as more changes are unveiled.

 In general, creating a site that is responsive is a better approach than trying to make two versions for desktop and mobile.
+You should keep this in mind when evaluating the content management system (CMS) that you use for your business.

 2. Google is looking for mobile responsiveness in evaluating user experience